Need Event Cleaning?

 Volunteers can be great for smaller, more fixed tasks—collecting tickets at the front, ushering people to their seats, helping set up—but when it comes to the more arduous and duller tasks like cleaning, directing traffic, serving food, and security, professionals are the way to go.

 PopUP CleanUP provides trained professional cleaners for pre, live, and post event cleaning and setup and breakdown.
+To figure out the ideal number of porters for your event, check out our blog post How Many Porters Do I Need for My Event?

 Recent Posts